 You can spread the upgrade process over several phases, upgrading one MMS at a time.
 This upgrade process also allows you to temporarily include secondary servers running a previous DRA version and secondary servers running the current DRA version in the same MMS.
-DRA supports synchronization between Administration servers running a previous DRA version and servers running the current DRA does not support running a previous DRA version with the current DRA version on the same Administration server or client computer.
+DRA supports synchronization between Administration servers running a previous DRA version and servers running the current DRA version.
+However, be aware that DRA does not support running a previous DRA version with the current DRA version on the same Administration server or client computer.